DreamSpoon/AMH2B/README.md

   - Simulations can be baked to shape keys, and then
     - Slow-motion of cloth sim without wasting time calculating extra simulation frames - bake shape keys and adjust keyframe timing in dope sheet
     - Shape keys from first simulation can be used to guide re-simulation, or add fine details

+Armature section of addon is centred around **MakeHuman MHX2 export format with MHX armature**.
+The MHX type armature allows user control of finger and face animation.
+To get correct rig from MHX Import process, use 'MHX' format armature/bones:
+- in the MHX Import file select window, "Import MHX2" panel
+  - choose Override Exported Data
+  - scroll down to the Rigging section
+  - make sure Add Rig is enabled,
+  - for Rig Type, choose: MHX

+Armatures from Rigify addon are supported (mostly just the Inverse Kinematics (IK)).
+Blink doesn't easily work with Rigify armatures except by using Shapekeys (Shapekey for eye-closed).
+Support for Blink and LidLook with Rigify armatures may be added in a future release of AMH2B.
+Rigify armature and Blink function:
+- make a mesh Shapekey with the character's eyes closed, and give the Shapekey name when using Blink
+  - enter Shapekey name in AMH2B panel, Eye Blink->Options->Closed Shapekey
+  - modify any other options as needed, and press the button Add Blink Track
+  - the mesh Shapekey will be animated to "blink" the character's eyes

+Note: The words Rig and Armature are used interchangeably.
+Also, the words Material and Shader are used interchangeably.

 ## Install Addon in Blender
 1) Start Blender